Generic local filters

 Most filters provided by the LocalFilters

-package are implemented by the generic localfilter!
+package are implemented by the generic in-place method localfilter!

 The localfilter!